FIA Conference National Scholarship

 Aimed at improving fundraising skills in small charities.

-The FIA Conference National Scholarship provides an opportunity for FIA Members to attend the conference, when they would otherwise not have the opportunity to due to financial means.
-The scholarship has been introduced to help improve fundraising skills in small charities and not-for-profits within Australia.
+The FIA Conference National Scholarship provides an opportunity for FIA Members to attend the conference when they would otherwise not have the opportunity to, due to financial means.
+The scholarship was introduced in 2016 to help support and improve fundraising skills in small charities and not-for-profits within Australia.

-A scholarship will be provided to one member from each state and territory (8 total) to attend the 2017 FIA Conference in the Gold Coast.
-The scholarship covers the cost of a full FIA Conference registration (valued at $1,345).
+A scholarship will be provided to one member from each state and territory (8 total) to attend the 2018 FIA Conference in Sydney.
+The scholarship covers the cost of a Conference Only* registration (valued at $1,345).
 Flights and accommodation are not included.

 The scholarship candidate must: